Attriumph/Web-Technology/Firebase.md

 ###  Stability, Analytics and Grow groups of services
 Several products are offered by Firebase under the Stability, Analytics and Grow groups of services, including:
-•	Cloud Messaging： provides a reliable and battery-efficient connection between the server and devices that allows to deliver and receive messages and notifications on iOS, Android, and the web
+*	Cloud Messaging： provides a reliable and battery-efficient connection between the server and devices that allows to deliver and receive                     messages and notifications on iOS, Android, and the web
-•	Cloud Functions
+*	Cloud Functions
-•	DebugView
+*	DebugView
-•	Notifications
+*	Notifications
-•	Analytics#  ：Helps app developers get insights about their users and how they use their apps.
+*	Analytics#  ：Helps app developers get insights about their users and how they use their apps.
-•	Remote Config#：Allows developers to remotely change the configuration of the app to make changes to apps without pushing an update；Allows A/B testing
+*	Remote Config#：Allows developers to remotely change the configuration of the app to make changes to apps without pushing an update                         Allows A/B testing